Student Academic Complaints Procedure

 Changing your supervisor

 Any difficulties raised by the student relating to supervision will not prejudice that student in any way.
-However, it is important to note that it is the responsibility of the student to bring the difficulties to the attention of their personal tutor, the Director of Graduate Studies or, in the last resort, to the University's Graduate School Office, in good time.
+However, it is important to note that it is the responsibility of the student to bring the difficulties to the attention of their personal tutor, the Director of Graduate Studies or, in the last resort, to the University's Doctoral College Office, in good time.
 The University cannot remedy difficulties or failings of which it was not made properly aware.

 If, for any reason, your supervisor should become absent or unavailable to direct your work, the Director of Graduate Studies will assign a replacement supervisor, on either a temporary or a permanent basis, at the earliest available opportunity.